duceppemo/VCFs_to_SNP_alignment/README.md

     ~$ conda install ete3 pyvcf biopython
     ~$ conda update ete3 pyvcf biopython

-Xvfb (short for X virtual framebuffer) is a display server implementing the X11 display server protocol and must be in your environment to generate PDFs SVG tree files.
+Xvfb (short for X virtual framebuffer) is a display server implementing the X11 display server protocol and must be in your environment to generate PDFs and SVG tree files.
 If not in your environment xvfbwrapper will install but not work.
 Xvfb is likely already install but beware.
-Root privileges will be need if it is not available.
+Root privileges will be need if it is not yet in your environment.
 It's available on Mac OS X via XQuartz and Linux via your package manager.

 Using Xvfb is an unfortuante necessity.
 Any feedback to improve the portablity generating PDF and SVG files will be appreciated.
 Xvfb has been finicky.
 Install using pip on Mac OS X and conda on Linux.

-Mac OS X
+On Mac OS X

 Install XQuartz https://www.xquartz.org

-    pip install xvfbwrapper
+    ~$ pip install xvfbwrapper

-Linux
+On Linux

     ~$ sudo apt-get install xvfb
     ~$ conda install xvfbwrapper